willxxy/willxxy.github.io/blog/fourth.md

 I feel overwhelmingly burnt out, but at the same time, energized, motivated, and passionate.
 Thankfully, God has provided me something that I truly love doing and I am eternally grateful.

 In parallel, I never feel truly satisfied with what I am doing.
 I have more than enough on my plate, but I am always looking for the next thing to do (currently, it is taking the GRE and get into graduate school).
 What strikes me is that my relationship with my family and friends has never been better.
 My relationship with God can always be better, but I can wholeheartedly proclaim that I am an adopted, beloved child of God.
+I do not understand why things are going so well for me, in a worldly sense.
+I want to get closer to God and fix my gaze upon Him, but He just keeps on providing me with blessings.
+Maybe it is His way of showing love to me.
+I genuinely have no idea.
+All I can confirm is that he can take away everything, just as he has gave everything to me.
+And when that moment comes, I do not know if I will be spiritually prepared.

 While I was reading this autobiographical section of the book, I felt a sense of closeness.
 God is sending me on a wonderful journey in learning the value of patience and slowing down.
 I also want to emphasize that this problem of hurry is pathological and urgent.
 I can see it's damage to not only my life but the people's lives around me as well.